Punta Gorda, Florida

 If you want to spend the night in Punta Gorda, the Five Points Hotel by Sheraton is clean and waterfront with TT’s Tiki Bar on the property.

-Day trip in Florida, weekend or lunch stop, we like what has happened to Punta Gorda since Hurricane Charley!
+Take a Florida day trip, weekend or lunch stop, we like what has happened to Punta Gorda since Hurricane Charley!